A likelihood-based approach for multivariate categorical response regression in high dimensions: Simulation studies

-To compute both the overlapping group-penalized multivariate multinomial estimator and the latent group-penalized multivariate multinomial estimator, we use accelerated proximal gradient descent algorithms similar to those proposed in Section \ref{sec:Computing}.
-In each step of both algorithms, we must solve the respective proximal operators for the two penalties.
-For the overlapping group penalty, we use the algorithm proposed by \citet{yuan2011efficient}.
-In brief, this is an iterative procedure which solves the dual of the proximal operator via accelerated gradient descent.
-For the latent-group lasso penalty, we use a blockwise coordinate descent algorithm to solve the corresponding proximal operator (e.g., see Algorithm 2 of \citet{yan2017hierarchical}).
+To compute both the overlapping group-penalized and latent group-penalized multivariate multinomial estimators, we use accelerated proximal gradient descent algorithms similar to those in Section \ref{sec:Computing}.
+We provide additional details in Section \ref*{sec:Extra_Comp} of the Supplementary Material.